-Some of Mangelsen’s work has been featured in the National Geographic, BBC Wildlife, Life, National Wildlife, Smithsonian, Natural History, Newsweek, Wildlife Art, American Photo, and Nature’s Best Photography.
-He was named 2011’s Conservation Photographer of the Year by Nature’s Best Photography, 100 Most Important People in Photography by American Photo magazine, and 40 Most Influential Nature Photographers by Outdoor Photography.
+Some of Mangelsen’s work has been featured in National Geographic, BBC Wildlife, Life magazine, National Wildlife, Smithsonian, Natural History, Newsweek, Wildlife Art, American Photo, and Nature’s Best Photography.
+He was named 2011’s Conservation Photographer of the Year by Nature’s Best Photography, one of the 100 Most Important People in Photography by American Photo magazine, and one of the 40 Most Influential Nature Photographers by Outdoor Photography.

-To learn more about Thomas D. Mangelsen and his work, visit his website at www.mangelsen.com
+To learn more about Thomas D. Mangelsen and his work, visit the exhibit website at https://www.mangelsen.com/exhibition

 THOMAS D. MANGELSEN – A LIFE IN THE WILD, Produced by David J. Wagner, L.L.C.